Mets blanked by Marlins in first game of doubleheader

 Maybe the Mets should have waited one more day to end their coronavirus interlude.

-After five days, two positive COVID-19 tests and no games, the Mets resumed their season with a 4-0 loss to the Marlins in the first game of their doubleheader Tuesday night at Citi Field.
-That snapped the Mets’ season-high three-game win streak, compiled last week against Miami.
+After five days, two positive COVID-19 tests and no games, the Mets resumed their season with a 4-0 loss to the Marlins in the seven-inning first game of their doubleheader Tuesday night at Citi Field.
+That snapped their season-high three-game win streak, compiled last week against Miami.

+“Once again, we got away from our approach every time we had runners in scoring position,” manager Luis Rojas said.
+“Noticeable, again.
+We find a way to create situations.
+Guys take quality at-bats, they put the ball in play, they create traffic.
+We did in every inning but one.
+And we didn’t get that big hit.”

 A 65-minute rain delay ended Rick Porcello’s night after three innings and 64 pitches.
 He allowed four runs, all with two outs, to increase his ERA to 6.43.